shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 - Uses - []
 - List methods are - append(), clear(), copy(), count(), extend(), pop(), remove(), reverse(), index(), insert(), sort()
 - `append()` method mutate the list means when we append new item in list it will update the list object memory address information of original memory reference and not change the memory reference.
 -  If we check the storage size of list using `sys.getsizeof()` when appending items in a for loop at few interval it increase the memory size of list and than after than for few item it does not increase mean it increase the memory size after few interval and in between remain same.
+-  When we use list assignment like `list2 = list1` in this case id(list1) and id(list2) are different as new list object is created but the id of element will be same id(list1[0]) and id(list2[0]) will be same as both refering to same object.

 2.  **Tuple**
 - Tuple are immutable i.e. cannot be modified after it is created.